 If a UE is not provided higher layer parameter ra-SearchSpace for Type1-PDCCH common search space set, the control resource set and the association between PDCCH monitoring occasions for Type1-PDCCH common search space set and the SS/PBCH block index are same as the control resource set and the association of PDCCH monitoring occasions for Type0-PDCCH common search space set as described in Subclause 13.
 The CCE aggregation levels and the number of PDCCH candidates per CCE aggregation level are given in Table 10.1-1.

-The UE may assume that the DM-RS antenna port associated with PDCCH receptions in the control resource set configured by pdcch-ConfigSIB1 in MasterInformationBlock and for corresponding PDSCH receptions, and the DM-RS antenna port associated with a corresponding SS/PBCH reception are quasi co-located with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters.
+The UE may assume that the DM-RS antenna port associated with PDCCH receptions in the control resource set configured by pdcch-ConfigSIB1 in MasterInformationBlock and for corresponding PDSCH receptions, and the corresponding SS/PBCH block are quasi co-located with respect to delay spread, Doppler spread, Doppler shift, average delay, and spatial Rx parameters.
 The value for the DM-RS scrambling sequence initialization is the cell ID.
 A subcarrier spacing is provided by higher layer parameter subCarrierSpacingCommon in MasterInformationBlock.

 If a UE is configured with one or more downlink bandwidth parts (BWPs), as described in Subclause 12, the UE can be configured with PDCCH-ConfigCommon and PDCCH-Config for each configured DL BWP on the primary cell, other than the initial active DL BWP, as described in Subclause 12.